 - You can ask us to delete your data where retaining it is no longer necessary.

-- Whilst at all times compliant with legislation and acting reasonably, we reserve the right to judge what information we must continue to hold to be able to fulfil our legal and contractual obligations to you.
+- Whilst at all times compliant with legislation and acting reasonably, we reserve the right to judge what information we must continue to hold to be able to fulfil our legal and contractual obligations to you and others.

 - We may anonymise your personal data (so that you can no longer be identified) for research and analysis purposes in which case we may use this information indefinitely without further notice to you.

-- Where we process data based solely on your consent, you have the right to withdraw that consent at any time.
+- Where we process data based solely on your consent, it will only be processed for the purposes prescribed in your consent, and you have the right to withdraw that consent at any time.

 Market research and feedback